 Modern HDMI Connection Solution

 Fortunately, we sell a solution to connect a vintage VCR or VCR/DVD Combo to your modern TV.
+This bundle includes all the cables you need to connect these legacy devices to your modern TV's HDMI Input and upscale to 720p or 1080p.
 See our HDMI Converter Bundle HERE.

 As of June 12, 2009, equipment with legacy analog tuners are unable to receive over-the-air broadcasts via antenna due to the transition to digital broadcasting.
 If you want to record off the air from any VCR and most DVD recorders you need to supply the signal from an "ATSC tuner" (Digital TV Converter) or the audio/video signal from another device.
 See Wikipedia article.